dylanon/tham-wp-theme/README.md

 4. Consolidated single post view template files and rewrote PHP to show active category in nav for single posts and category views (*Blog* and *Analysis*).
 5. Fix permalink structure, specifically for portfolio streams.
 E.g. When *Actor* is clicked, brings user to website.ca/past/actor.
 6. Better solution for choosing portfolio post layouts.
 Select a template from *Page Attributes* - No more wrestling with custom fields and values!
 (Made possible with WordPress 4.7)
+7. Incorporate featured images into post and portfolio listings, including a hover effect for desktop and pagination support.
+8. Prettied up URLs for Blog, Analysis, Portfolio Category listings.

 ### v1.1
 1. Portfolio items (single view)